xcart/xcart-docs/_pages/kb_en/modules/canada_post/canada_post_admin_experience.md

 What happens after you confirm this action depends on the type of services being used:

-*   If you are using contract shipping, the module will send a Void Shipment request to the Canada Post API.
+*   If you are using contract shipping, the addon will send a Void Shipment request to the Canada Post API.
 This will officially cancel the shipment and invalidate the shipping label previously created for it.
 In your store, the shipment will be switched back to the pre-created status; the shipping label and tracking pin links for the shipment will be removed.
 *   If you are using non-contract shipping, no requests will be sent to the Canada Post API (Canada Post will NOT be informed about the voiding), but in your store the shipment will be switched back to the pre-created status, and the shipping label and the tracking pin links for the shipment will be removed.

-## Transmitting shipments
+## Transmitting Shipments

 If you are using contract shipping services, from time to time you will need to "transmit" your created shipments.
 The step of transmitting shipments needs to be performed when you created a shipments and are ready to hand it over to Canada Post.
 Transmitting shipment triggers billing and sends shipping info to Canada Post.